 - If there’s still a balance after the introductory period, you’ll owe interest on the new card.

-With credit card debt consolidation, you can combine multiple, high-interest debts into a single, low-interest monthly payment.
-This method does require you to take out either a personal loan or a debt consolidation loan.
+With credit card debt consolidation, you can combine multiple high-interest debts into a single, low-interest monthly payment.
+This method requires you to take out either a personal or debt consolidation loan.
 The new loan should have a much lower rate than the original debt.
 That way, you’ll be able to pay it off more easily — and perhaps more quickly.

 To get started with credit card debt consolidation, first figure out To get started with credit card debt consolidation, first figure out how much debt you need to combine (there’s a good calculator here), then figure out your ideal loan amount.
 Then, find a lender and apply for a debt consolidation loan for that amount.
 Once approved, you can consolidate the debt and start paying off the new loan as usual.

-What are the Pros and Cons of Credit Card Debt Consolidation?
+What are the Pros and Cons of Consolidation?

-Just like with credit card refinancing, there are some things to consider before choosing to consolidate your credit card debt.
+Just like with credit card refinancing, there are some things to consider before consolidating your credit card debt.